-Additionally, the Court stated that “the physical presence rule [Quill] defines has limited States’ ability to seek long-term prosperity and has prevented market participants form competing on an even playing field.”
+Additionally, the Court stated that “the physical presence rule [Quill] defines has limited States’ ability to seek long-term prosperity and has prevented market participants from competing on an even playing field.”

 While narrowly overturning Quill (5-4), the Court did so in the broadest possible sense deferring to the baseline nexus interpretation within Complete Auto Transit vs. Brady (1977) which states, “… [a] tax on the privilege of doing business in a State [is] held not to violate the Commerce Clause when it is applied to an interstate activity [regarding a business] with a substantial nexus with the taxing State (emphasis added), is fairly apportioned, does not discriminate against interstate commerce, and is fairly related to the services provided by the State.”